 For current information on program fees and housing, visit the Japan Center for Michigan Universities website.
 Applicants need not know Japanese, but they should have studied another foreign language and have had some foreign travel experience.
 They must have sophomore standing by the end of Winter term and a 2.5 or higher GPA.
 Students should contact the: Office of International Affairs (Room 108 in The Union at Dearborn) for additional information.

 Students interested in other study abroad programs should consult faculty in Modern and Classical Languages, their major advisor, or the Office of International Affairs (Room 108 in The Union at Dearborn) for additional information.

 Special Centers, Facilities and Services

-The Office of Advising and Student Records helps students make informed decisions about their course of study and the liberal arts.
-To provide this help, the Office offers students current and accurate information regarding CASL academic policies and procedures, coordinates academic advising between students and faculty advisors, provides necessary College forms and materials, and reviews students' academic progress and performance at specified intervals.
+The CASL Advising and Academic Success office helps students make informed decisions about their course of study and the liberal arts.
+CASL advisors are available to provide curricular and career option information, program requirements, University policies and procedures, and campus resources.
+The office also coordinates academic advising between students and faculty mentors, provides necessary College forms and materials, and reviews students' academic progress and performance at specified intervals.